hallav/cfMeDIP-seq/README.md

 As the aim of Halla-aho and Lähdesmäki (2021) was to compare results from different methods to the methods presented in Shen et al. (2018), we utilised the methods from [] to reproduce the results.
 The scripts from [] were utilised for data split generation, DMR finding, GLMNet model training and AUC calculation.
 For this purpose we used scripts from [], [] and [].

+# Software and packages

+Lis of used software and packages
+- R version 3.6.1

 # References